LewisHall123/Tutor-Agent/README.md

 # Tutor-Agent
 LLM powered tutor to help you study and track progress on the material you are studying.

-This is a hobby project in its early stages, it is not yet ready to be used by the public, hence why much of the code is currently incomplete.
 The reason I am making this is because I am studying machine learning and I want an AI agent that can help me learn.
 It is written in Python, using LangChain, and the OpenAI API.

 Core functionality of the agent:
 - Test the users knowlwdge based off their own set of notes by asking them questions on the contents of these notes.